Ross Sea & East Antarctica Cruises

 • Travel back in time with looks inside the amazingly preserved Scott and Shackleton huts

-• On Antarctic semi-circumambulation expeditions, scout for the coveted emperor penguin in the wilderness of the Amundsen Sea
+• Scout for the coveted emperor penguin in the wilderness of the Amundsen Sea on Antarctic semi-circumambulation expeditions, as close as you can get to a cruise around Antarctica

 • Soak up the beauty of New Zealand’s sub-Antarctic islands, including Campbell Island’s lush “megaherb” gardens and the impressive sea cliffs and peaks of the Auckland Islands